-Together with our partners, we support vaccination programs in over 99 countries.
-It’s a huge job that’s only possible through the sheer determination of thousands of volunteers and health professionals.
+Together with our partners, we support vaccination programs for numerous diseases in over 109 countries.
+It's a huge job and it’s only possible through the sheer determination of thousands of volunteers and health professionals.

 These photos show the incredible lengths they’ll go to keep children safe from disease.